-Practice Experiences in the Curriculum (AACN Essentials, 2006)
+Practice Experiences in the Curriculum

 DNP programs provide rich and varied opportunities for practice experiences aimed at helping graduates achieve the essential and specialty competencies upon completion of the program.
-In order to achieve the DNP competencies, programs provide a minimum of 1,000 hours of practice post-baccalaureate as part of a supervised academic program.
-Practice experiences are designed to help students achieve specific learning outcomes related to the DNP Essentials and specialty competencies.
+In order to achieve the AACN competencies, programs provide a minimum of 1,000 hours of practice post-baccalaureate as part of a supervised academic program.
+Practice experiences are designed to help students achieve specific learning outcomes related to the AACN Essentials and specialty competencies.
 These experiences are designed to provide systematic opportunities for feedback and reflection.
 Experiences include in-depth work with experts from nursing as well as other disciplines and provide opportunities for meaningful student engagement within practice environments.
 Given the intense practice focus of DNP programs, practice experiences are designed to help students build and assimilate knowledge for advanced specialty practice at a high level of complexity.
 Therefore, end-of- program practice immersion experiences should be required to provide an opportunity for further synthesis and expansion of the learning developed to that point.
 These experiences also provide the context within which the final DNP product is completed.
 Practice immersion experiences afford the opportunity to integrate and synthesize the essentials and specialty requirements necessary to demonstrate competency in an area of specialized nursing practice.
-Proficiency may be acquired through a variety of methods, including attaining case requirements, patient or practice contact hours, completing specified procedures, demonstrating experiential competencies, or a combination of these elements.